dougsweetser/QG/docs/page_casts/quaternion_gravity.md

 Her space dR measurement with the bigger ruler is smaller

 These changes are very precise.
-In the standard approach to gravity called Einstein’s General relativity, the bigger time dt almost cancels the smaller space dR.
+In the standard approach to gravity called Einstein's General relativity, the bigger time dt almost cancels the smaller space dR.